Skip Breadcrumb Links

 OHIP will cover the following eye care services:

-- Children 0 to 19 years old: An annual, full comprehensive eye examination plus any follow-up assessments that may be required.
+- Children 0 to 19 years old: An annual, full comprehensive eye examination plus eligible follow-up assessments that may be required.

-- Seniors aged 65 +: An annual, full comprehensive eye examination plus any follow-up assessments that may be required.
+- Seniors aged 65 +: A full comprehensive eye examination every 12-18 months, plus eligible follow-up assessments that may be required.